-The main reason for that is that FlexJobs advertises all the time on Facebook – to the point that I tend to see an ad for the service on my newsfeed almost every day!
+You may have noticed that FlexJobs advertises a LOT on social media.
+At one point I was seeing an ad for the service on my newsfeed almost every day!

-The fact that FlexJobs charges for membership is something that’s immediately addressed in the welcome video when you sign up.
-FlexJobs is a service that curates and vets flexible / telecommuting job opportunities from various sources.
+However, the fact that FlexJobs charges for membership is something that’s immediately addressed in the welcome video when you sign up.
+FlexJobs curates and vets flexible / telecommuting job opportunities from various sources.
 This is what you pay for if you choose to.
-There are also various other “members only” features that have varying levels of usefulness, as we’ll discuss later in this FlexJobs review.
+There are also various other “members only” features.
+These have varying levels of usefulness, as we discuss in more detail later on in this review.

 What IS FlexJobs?

-Like many of these chargeable job search services, FlexJobs bolts on several other supplementary features to justify the cost.
+Like most chargeable job search services, FlexJobs bolts on several supplementary features to justify the small cost.
 These include online “resumé profiles,” skills tests, and access to a huge amount of written content around remote working and freelancing.
 Members also get access to exclusive events (there was recently a “virtual job fair,”) and discounts on career coaching.

 What does FlexJobs Cost?